Justin-Fisher/new_python_api_for_webots/readme.md

 (Commonly used fields, like `children` and `translation` have already been type-declared for you.)

-####.
-Robot module.
+#### Robot module.

-The `robot` module largely works, but it is not yet complete, nor is it yet thoroughly tested.
+The `robot` module is near-complete and largely works, but is not yet thoroughly tested.

 Basic functionality like motors and simple sensors generally work (though likely with a few bugs).

 High bandwidth devices are not entirely implemented.
-Ordinary camera and rangefinder images should work.
-I expect that camera recognition objects, radars, and lidars won't work entirely.
+Ordinary camera and rangefinder and lidar images and pointclouds should work.
+I expect that camera recognition objects won't work entirely.
 Coming soon!

 `robot.keyboard` is fairly well tested.
-I haven't had a joystick to test but it is fairly similar to keyboard, so hopefully will work.  `robot.mouse` is untested and likely doesn't work entirely.
+I haven't had a joystick to test but it shares core functionality with keyboard, so hopefully will work.  `robot.mouse` is untested and likely doesn't work entirely.

 If you use `robot.Device()` (or the deprecated `robot.getDevice()`)